reuhenbhalod/Everwell/README.md

   handshake, proxies WHOOP API calls so your WHOOP secret never reaches the browser, and exposes a few JSON endpoints.
 Repeated WHOOP requests are briefly cached so the dashboard, report, and anomaly views share data and load faster.
-- Frontend: plain HTML, CSS, and JavaScript in public/.
+- Frontend: HTML, CSS, and JavaScript in public/.
 No React, no build step. index.html is the landing and connect screen. dashboard.html is the dashboard.
 - Mobile: Capacitor wraps the deployed web app as a native iOS app so it can read Apple Health.
 The native shell loads the live deployed site remotely instead of bundling the